jonnytracker/Bejewel-Bot/README.md

 # Bejewel-Bot

 A bot to play Bejewel
+For educational purposes only

 Game link: https://www.digbejeweled.com

-For educational purposes only

-Status: Currently clicks on random postion
+main.py: Currently clicks on random postion with multi-template-matching gets all the bbox

-todo: implement matching logic
+LOGIC.py: (todo) apply the matching logic to solve the game